All photography provided by Jared Chambers

 I am currently living in Fairfield, Iowa attending MUM.
 It took a lot of support and convincing for me to make this move on my own.
 Eternal gratitude stems from my heart to the support system I have in place and the family that backs my every move.
 My mom & I drove across country in the course of five days and she delivered me to my new home.
 She helped me move into my dorm ( which I literally just moved out of ) and held me while I cried about how much I’m going to miss her.

 Since moving here, PEACE has exploded into a kaleidoscope of light.
 We formed a Board of Directors, filed as a 501(c)(3) non-profit and have launched operation: Home.
 With Home, we aim to purchase a Concentrated Animal Feeding Operation ( CAFO ) and turn it into a mega sanctuary for all.
 We will be building a self-sustaining eco village from the ground up and rescuing hundreds of animals in the process.
+This place will stand as the first University of PEACE.
 In order to attain the funds for this, we are now renting an office space where we will be operating a vegan helpline and filming a reality youtube series from it.
 We are also drafting plans to open Plant: your favorite food - vegan.

 Plant will be Fairfield’s only all vegan restaurant.
 PEACE will be operating Plant and all proceeds will go towards fundraising for Home.
 Plant will be fully vegan, organic, fair-trade and we will offer many gluten-free options.
-We will also be as low-waste as possible.
-We will be working on these plans for the next month as people return to their families for winter break.
+We will also be composting our food waste and up-cycling our plastic!

 Most recently, I am moving into a vegan household with my friends & I am now a certified reiki practitioner!